-3. Food – my snacks and main meals are fairly structured and I always start the way I mean to continue, with a protein, and veg rich meal. (this post covers my Food Diary on an Ideal Fat Burning Day:)
+3. Food – my snacks and main meals are fairly structured and I always start the way I mean to continue, with a nutrient dense meal. (this post covers my Food Diary on an Ideal Fat Burning Day:)

 Bed early enough to enjoy 7 hours SLEEP… that’s what I need to remain effective all day.